 1. Choose a local attraction near your property.

-The obvious choice is to pick an attraction or event with which your hotel is already partnered, whether it is through a special offers package or some other form of partnership.
+The obvious choice is to pick an attraction or event with which your hotel is already partnered.
+Whether it is through a special offers package or some other form of partnership.
 If you are a smaller, independent property without any strong ties to a local establishment, find something relevant to your property.
 For example, if your property hosts many families with kids, consider your nearby theme park or other prominent family-friendly attraction.
-Pick something that draws people to your area so it receives a lot of traffic.
+Pick something that draws people to your area, so it receives a lot of traffic.

 3. Utilize Facebook's paid opportunities.

-Facebook provides many ways to get your content viewed by more people, and it can work with budgets both small and large.
+Facebook provides many ways to get your content viewed by more people, and it can work with budgets, both small and large.
 Running paid ads on Facebook can be a great way to increase your fan base or site traffic, depending on the destination URL.
 Try running ads drawing people to your hotel because of its proximity to the local attraction.
 If you have a special, mention it in the ad.
-Try paying to boost the specific post mentioning the attraction.
+Try paying to boost the specific post discussing the attraction.
 Play around with the different paid advertising options on Facebook and see what works the best, depending on your specific campaign goals.